 Tax .NET Tips & Tricks

 Class Fee: $75/person.
 This class covers a variety of tools, procedures, and tricks to help you get the most out of your Tax .NET application.
-Items covered include using the Differences button, importing adjustments directly from Assessing .NET, marking and blocking records, quickly entering GL numbers for multiple millage rate charts, New Tax Year Database Wizard, Report Profiles, and using templates for your millage rate tables, just to name a few.
+Items covered include using the Differences button, importing adjustments directly from Assessing .NET, marking and blocking records, direct imports from prior year databases, New Tax Year Database Wizard, Report Profiles, and using templates for your millage rate tables, just to name a few.
 Previous experience with Tax .NET is recommended.
 This class is not a replacement for Tax Level I or Tax Level II.

 Assessing/Equalization Application Classes